THUNLP-MT/PromptGating4MCTG/README.md

 1. Process the manual constraints for test set in `/path/to/processed/yelp/infer`, each of the file contains 375 lines of constraint sentences.
 For example, `neg_label.375.spm.txt` contains 375 lines of `This is a negative review.` and is tokenized.

     Tokenized prefixes used in the paper are in `data/infer_gen/pre_tokens.25.spm.txt`.
 Positive key words and negative key words for inference are ramdomly sampled and tokenized in `data/infer_gen/maskfix.pos.375.spm.txt` and `data/infer_gen/maskfix.neg.375.spm.txt`.
-You still nees to install [this repo](https://github.com/ajitrajasekharan/simple_tense_detector) to evaluate the tense attribute.
+You still needs to install [this repo](https://github.com/ajitrajasekharan/simple_tense_detector) to evaluate the tense attribute.

 2. Train a classifier on sentiment and food category.
 The script is in `codes/train_classifier/train_*.py`.
 Follow the paper to oversample the raw data and train the classifiers.